 Consumers are increasingly ordering their food from their favorite restaurants to be delivered rather than dining in said establishment.
-This convenience has become highly important to customers, with 10 percent of respondents in a survey done in 2016 saying they ordered food delivery at least one a week.
+This convenience has become highly important to customers, with 10 percent of respondents in a 2016 survey conducted by the Statista Research Department saying they ordered food delivery at least one a week.

 From 2014 to 2016, digital ordering and delivery grew 300 percent quicker compared to dine-in traffic.
 It is predicted for online food delivery to grow into a massive $200 billion industry by 2025.
 In 2018, 36 percent of online users under 35 years old, in the United States, often ordered restaurant delivery.

 Numbers continue to increase as customers turn to food delivery in the midst of a pandemic.
-According to recent data collected, the online food delivery market is expected to reach over 1.6 billion users and $151.5 billion in revenue.
+According to recent data collected by the American Journal of Transportation, the online food delivery market is expected to reach over 1.6 billion users and $151.5 billion in revenue.